BoodskapPlatform/exportutil/README.md

 #### Exporting from Elastic Search

-While importing your can either import all of the data, or only a few domain data
+You can either export all of the data, or only a few domain data

 - Export everything
     - java -jar exportutil.jar -t **export** -c cluster-name -n node_name -h node_ip_address -m -r -d